 While you’re at the lake, pop into Fonta Flora Brewery’s Whippoorwill location, which was once an old dairy farm.
 The gorgeous barn and expansive outdoor area are perfect for catching some sun and letting children play while their parents enjoy some hyperlocal beer (try the Hop Beard IPA) and seltzers.

 From late June through mid-August, take the family berry-picking at Perry’s Berry’s, a blueberry farm that educates its guests about where their food comes from.
 Pick your own fresh blueberries off one of the farm’s 3,000+ bushes, then sample the variety of goodies made from the crops such as blueberry wine, ice cream, slushies, jams and jellies.
+When the weather turns crisp, Perry's Berry's also offers pumpkin-picking.

 Fall in Burke County is perfect for leaf peepers and adventure seekers alike.
 Stop by the visitors center to pick up a fall color tour driving map so you and your party can hike to overlooks and see bright foliage that continues for hundreds of miles.
 If you prefer guided tours instead, book a trip on the Ridgeline Trolley.
 The trolley takes the same route but includes lunch and visits to Linville Falls, Linville Falls Winery, the Snowy Mountain Christmas Shop and Brown Mountain Overlook before returning to Morganton.